Pupil Premium Strategy

 In Year Two:

-- In reading, 49% of our Pupil Premium pupils achieved Greater Depth (above national standard) compared to the National figure of 16% and Local Authority figure of 14%.
+- In reading, 49% of our Pupil Premium pupils achieved Greater Depth (above national standard) compared to the National figure for all pupils of 25%.

-- Pupil Premium pupils achieving Greater Depth in writing and maths were in line with the National and Local Authority percentages.
+- Pupil Premium pupils achieving Greater Depth in writing and maths were in line with the National and Local Authority percentages for Pupil Premium pupils.

 - In reading, Pupil Premium pupils achieved as well as Pupil Premium pupils nationally and better than Pupil Premium pupils in the Local Authority.

-- In writing, Pupil Premium pupils achieved just above the National and Local Authority Pupil Premium Pupil groups.
+- In writing, Pupil Premium pupils achieved just above the National and above Local Authority Pupil Premium pupil groups.

 - Pupil Premium pupils achieved in line with the National and Local Authority Pupil Premium groups in maths.